 I think it takes guts to apologize.
 Expressing remorse exposes vulnerability and forces a person to admit their imperfections with the person they love.
 But if the relationship is solid, it shouldn’t matter.
 In fact, a sincere apology could even strengthen the bond.

 Apologizing also takes self-awareness.
 Do you know how many people don’t say “I’m sorry” because they lack self-awareness and therefore cannot admit fault?
 In other words, they can’t look in the mirror and say, “I messed up big time.”
-People who lack self-awareness (and who can’t apologize) are usually pretty unhappy, not to mention pretty stupid.
+People who lack self-awareness (and who can’t apologize) are usually pretty unhappy.
 They blame everyone else for their problems and anything that goes wrong.

 I do have to mention that there is always a chance of an apology going unaccepted – even if it is a sincere apology.
 This could leave the apologizer shocked, sad, disappointed, frustrated or full of regret.
 But no one should regret doing the right thing.
 In other words, never be sorry you apologized.